WorKir/SDoSAD/README.md

 ```

 ## Test dataset
-The Datasets.zip archive contains files with datasets on which the program was tested.
+The Datasets.7z archive contains files with datasets on which the program was tested.
 It includes normal traffic and normal+malicious